Deploy W&B with Kubernetes Operator

 7. Verify the installation.
 Make sure that everything works by following the steps in [Verify the installation](#verify-the-installation).

-8. Remove to old installation.
-Uninstall the old helm chart or delete the resources that were created with manifests.
+8. Remove the old installation.
+Uninstall the old Helm chart or delete the resources that you created with manifests.

 1. Prepare Terraform config.
-Replace the Terraform code from the old deployment in your Terraform config with the one that is described [here](#deploy-wb-with-helm-terraform-module).
+Replace the Terraform code from the old deployment in your Terraform config with the code described in [Deploy W\&B with Helm Terraform module](#deploy-wb-with-helm-terraform-module).
 Set the same variables as before.
-Do not change .tfvars file if you have one.
+Do not change the `.tfvars` file if you have one.

 2. Execute Terraform run.
-Execute terraform init, plan and apply
+Execute `terraform init`, `terraform plan`, and `terraform apply`.

 3. Verify the installation.
 Make sure that everything works by following the steps in [Verify the installation](#verify-the-installation).

-4. Remove to old installation.
-Uninstall the old helm chart or delete the resources that were created with manifests.
+4. Remove the old installation.
+Uninstall the old Helm chart or delete the resources that you created with manifests.

 This section describes the configuration options for W\&B Server application.
 The application receives its configuration as custom resource definition named [WeightsAndBiases](#how-it-works).
-Some configuration options are exposed with the below configuration, some need to be set as environment variables.
+Some configuration options are exposed with the following configuration.
+You must set others as environment variables.

 ### Basic example